typelead/eta/docs/source/eta-tutorials.rst

 .. code-block:: console

-      javac -cp ":/<your absolute file path>/pipes-test/dist/build/pipes-test/pipes-test.jar" Test.java java -cp ".:/<your absolute file path>/pipes-test/dist/build/pipes-test/pipes-test.jar" Test
+      javac -cp ":/<your absolute file path here>/pipes-test/dist/build/pipes-test/pipes-test.jar" Test.java java -cp ".:/<your absolute file path here>/pipes-test/dist/build/pipes-test/pipes-test.jar" Test

 You will get the console waiting for input.
-The moment you type something ad pree Enter it concumes that and emits that into the output stream, one at a time.
-After the third input it will say "You shall not pass!" and terminate the program.
-So through this example we were not only able to delegate the entire library from Eta but also the input and output parts too.
+The moment you type something ad press Enter, it consumes that and emits that into the output stream, one at a time.
+After the third input it will say "You shall not pass!" and terminates the program.
+So through this example we were not only able to delegate the entire library from Eta, but also the input and output parts too.